nemo-ufes/doce/docs/overview.md

 3. Doce *instantiates* gUFO classes in the taxonomy of types
    For example, `doce:Agent rdf:type gufo:Category`, `doce:SampledEntity rdf:type gufo:Role`.

 Doce reuses some units of measurement QUDT 2.1 vocabularies.
 Correspondences are indicated when necessary, and the `unit` prefix is used for namespace http://qudt.org/vocab/unit/.
-Some corresponds to QUDT Quantity Kinds are also identified.
-Corresponds to  Chemical Entities of Biological Interest (CHEBI) <https://www.ebi.ac.uk/ols/ontologies/chebi> are also indicated.
+Some correspondences to QUDT Quantity Kinds are also identified.
+Correspondences to  Chemical Entities of Biological Interest (CHEBI) <https://www.ebi.ac.uk/ols/ontologies/chebi> are also indicated.

 <a name="activities"></a>